 To figure the RMD amount for any applicable retirement account, you divide the account balance by the distribution period, as shown in one of three tables provided by the IRS (worksheets and tables are available on the IRS website).
 Most likely, though, you won’t be required to do the math; typically the custodian of each of your eligible accounts—a broker, bank, or plan sponsor, for example—will calculate the RMD for you each year.

-According to RMD rules, the first one is due the year you turn 70 1/2, but you can postpone it until April 1 of the following year.
+According to RMD rules, the first distribution is due the year you turn 72, but you can postpone it until April 1 of the following year.
 After that first year, the annual deadline is December 31.
-Although you can delay that first RMD into the next calendar year, that means you’ll be taking two in that second year: one by April 1, the other by the end of the year.
+Although you can delay that first RMD into the next calendar year, that means you’ll be taking two in that second year: one by April 1; the other by the end of the year.

 But here’s an R you can ignore (somewhat) when considering RMDs: Roth.
 If you have a Roth IRA, no RMD is required.
-Unlike a traditional IRA, where funds are tax-deferred until withdrawn, a Roth IRA is taxed up front and is tax-free when you take it as a distribution.
-However, this is only true during the owner's lifetime.
-Afterward, a Roth IRA is subject to RMDs, and the same 50% penalty will apply, unless a surviving spouse is the sole beneficiary.
-A surviving spouse who inherits a Roth IRA can become the new account owner (by rollover) and wouldn't be subject to RMDs during his or her lifetime.
+Unlike a traditional IRA, where taxes are deferred until funds are withdrawn, a Roth IRA is taxed up front and is tax free when you take it as a distribution.
+However, this is only true during the owner’s lifetime.
+Afterward, a Roth IRA is subject to RMDs, and the same 50% penalty will apply unless a surviving spouse is the sole beneficiary.
+A surviving spouse who inherits a Roth IRA can become the new account owner (by rollover) and wouldn’t be subject to RMDs during his or her lifetime.

-Also, though Roth IRAs don't require minimum distributions, Roth 401(k) plans do, so you can't ignore Roth 401(k) accounts.
-If you have money in a Roth 401(k), and you wish to sidestep the RMD, you might consider rolling the 401(k) into a Roth IRA.
+Also, although Roth IRAs dont require minimum distributions, Roth 401(k) plans do, so you can’t ignore Roth 401(k) accounts.
+If you have money in a Roth 401(k), and you wish to sidestep the RMD, you might consider rolling the 401(k) into a Roth IRA

 Here are a few more facts and considerations about RMDs: